or, demystifying the elusive organisation!

 - A marquee funded by GVS and the BBC

-- Other equipment available for the village includes a megaphone, personal amplifier, lighting and, soon, a PA system
+- Other equipment available for the village includes a megaphone, personal amplifier, lighting and PA system

-- Funds for the telephone box, newsletter and defibrillator
+- Funds for the telephone box and newsletter

 The Forum has no income stream – that’s because it doesn’t do anything itself (see above)!